Claire Lambe installing Swoop at the Athens Cultural Center, Athens , NY in 2014

 "Four artists (Portia Munson, Trina Green, Paul Stewart, and Claire Lambe) provided vivid examples of the ‘diversity’ guiding my curatorial decisions."
 Curator Linda Weintraub in conversation with Donatella de Rosa about the exhibition Hudson Valley Artists 2012 at the Dorsky museum of art, for Roll Magazine, 2012.

 Rock-Paper-Scissors (RPS I) The Wish Installation at the Samuel Dorsky Museum of the State University of New York (SUNY), New Paltz.
-Click on any image to see it full-size and to generate a slide show.
+Click on any image to see the complete image and to generate a slide show.

 Swoop (part 2 of the Rock-Paper-Scissors suite) made for the "Road Kill" show at the Athens Cultural Center, Athens, New York.